Voice Canvas - AI Art Director - XeLseD

 visualParams.color = /^#([0-9A-Fa-f]{3}){1,2}$/.test(parsedParams.color) ? parsedParams.color : defaultColors[floor(random(defaultColors.length))];

-Validates the color is a valid hex code using regex; if invalid, picks a random color from defaultColors
+Uses a regular expression to confirm the color is a real hex code like #RRGGBB; if not, picks a random color from the defaultColors fallback list

 visualParams.speed = constrain(parsedParams.speed, 0.1, 5);